 Records report that Dutch settlers came to the island in the 17th century with the intention of setting up a farming colony of Protestant refugees.
 The people living in Rodrigues started eating local livestock such as birds, fish, seafood, turtles and tortoises for survival.
 Only in the 18th century the French and their African slaves started organizing agriculture and cattle breeding.

-The must eat specialties are the octopus curry, chicken curry, honey glazed pork, cono-cono salad, Mussel gratin, corn-fed chicken salad with ginger, sautéed crab, steamed fish smoked ham and the piments limon which are small pickled green lemons, ground and mixed with chilies.
-You better try also the delicious soup of fresh shellfish gathered from the beach, seasoned with coriander.
+The must eat specialties are the octopus curry, chicken curry, honey glazed pork, cono-cono salad, mussel gratin, corn-fed chicken salad with ginger, sautéed crab, steamed fish, and smoked ham.
+It is also worth trying the delicious soup of fresh shellfish gathered from the beach, seasoned with coriander.

-The local beverages include a refreshing yogurt and ice-water drink (Lassi), and alouda a syrupy brew of agar, milk, and flavored syrups, available almost everywhere in Rodrigues.
+The local beverages include a syrupy brew of agar, milk, and flavored syrups, available almost everywhere in Rodrigues.
 The locally produced beer and rum are potent and cheap.
 Wines and European spirits are harder to find, and when found, are usually very expensive.